trustsoothe/vault/apps/nodejs/extension/README.md

 After the dev command finished, a new folder called dist will be created containing the files for distribution.
 If the dist folder already exists, then it will be replaced with the new one.

-We use webpack with watch to run the dev command, that means every time you make changes and save the files, the dist folder will be updated.
+We use webpack without LavaMoat, applying watch to bundle every time you make changes and save the files, so the dist folder will be keep updated.

 ## Steps to install the browser extension